Resident Medical Officer

 search-icon

-Q1.
-A patient came in emergency with sudden loss off consciousness with no history or attendant. what will further course of action?
+Q. A patient came to the emergency room with a sudden loss of consciousness and no medical history or accompanying person.
+What is your course of action?

 Ans.